doppar/docs/3.x/getting-started.md

   - Control load on your infrastructure
   - Improve the fairness of resource distribution

-Rate limiting is managed via middleware, and it's fully customizable for different route groups (e.g., public vs. authenticated API).
+Rate limiting is managed via middleware, and it's fully customizable.
+You can load it using attribute based routing system or annotation based or even more file based routing system.

 ### Security by Default

 API security is a first-class concern in Doppar.
 The framework includes:

+  - Lightweight, stateless authentication
   - CSRF protection for web routes
+  - Cross-Origin Model properties encryption
   - Input validation using powerful and flexible rules
   - Request throttling
   - Header-based authentication
   - Encryption and decryption utilities
+  - Secure and strict remember-me token handling.

-In short, **Doppar isn't just capable of building APIs—it’s engineered for it**.
+In short, **Doppar isn't just capable of building APIs. it’s engineered for it**.
 From robust security features and flexible authentication to clean controller logic and performance-minded architecture, Doppar gives developers everything they need to build modern, production-grade APIs with confidence.

 ### Intelligent Rate Limiting
 Prevent abuse and ensure fair usage with Doppar’s advanced rate-limiting features.
 Configure request thresholds per endpoint, IP, or user to protect your backend from DDoS attacks, brute-force attempts, and excessive API calls.
 Dynamic rate-limiting rules adapt to traffic patterns, ensuring optimal performance while maintaining service availability for legitimate users.